Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 a = b; /* a and b are arrays */
 ```

 is indeed illegal.
-The reason for its illegality isn’t obvious; it has to do with the peculiar relationship between arrays and pointers in C, a topic we'll explore in Chapter 12.
+The reason for its illegality isn't obvious; it has to do with the peculiar relationship between arrays and pointers in C, a topic we'll explore in Chapter 12.

 The simplest way to copy one array into another is to use a loop that copies the elements, one by one: